CookieProgrammer93/CookieProgrammer93/README.md

 🛡️ Ethical Hacker | 🕵️‍♂️ Penetration Tester | 🔐 Cybersecurity Enthusiast | 📚 Physics Major

-I'm passionate about securing systems and helping organizations protect their data.
-With expertise in various penetration testing methodologies, I enjoy finding vulnerabilities before malicious actors do.
+I am a multifaceted professional with a unique blend of expertise in cybersecurity and physics.
+My passion for technology and science drives me to explore and secure digital landscapes while unraveling the mysteries of the physical world.
+With a robust background in penetration testing, ethical hacking, and security assessments, I aim to discover and mitigate vulnerabilities before they can be exploited by malicious actors.

 ## 🔧 Key Skills & Tools